ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/transactions.md

 To create a transaction, run the `start_tx` command.
 You can specify a parent transaction in the `parent_id` attribute and a transaction lifetime in the `timeout` attribute.
 The upper transaction lifetime limit in the system is one hour.
 If you specify a `timeout` of more than one hour, it will be equal to the limit.
+The reference point for transaction lifetime is the latter of `start_tx` moment or last `ping_tx` moment.

 ### Extending a transaction lifetime { #ping }